 Look for this mark to find products proven more suitable for people with asthma and allergies.

-Find CERTIFIED asthma & allergy friendly® products on our Certification program website or download our app on the App Store or Google Play.
+Find CERTIFIED asthma & allergy friendly® products on our Certification program website.

 Medical Review October 2015.